 First, go to the Display Rules tab.
 You’ll see that the time on page and current URL path is any page rules are enabled by default.
-This ensures that anyone who’s been on your site for a short while will see your campaign.
+This ensures that anyone who’s been on any page of your site for a short while will see your campaign.

-But we’re going to set the survey to appear On Exit-Intent®.
+We’re going to set this survey to appear On Exit-Intent®.

 This powerful technology detects when people are about to leave your site, and shows your popup at precisely the right time to grab their attention and stop them from leaving.
 You can mimic this effect for mobile devices with OptinMonster’s InactivitySensor™.

 You can also make the WordPress survey popup page-specific with page-level targeting.
 By default, current URL path is set to any page so that all visitors will see your campaign even if you don’t specifically enable a rule, but you can change this so the survey appears on a specific page.